MultiSafepay/docs/content/integrations/payment-components/integrating-multiple-payment-gateways.md

 **2.** Pass the `payment_data` to your server.

-### Make an order request
+### Create an order

-Make an order request from your server to the test endpoint.
+Make a POST `/connect/payments/create` request from your server.

 In the request, append the `payment_data` collected from the Payment Component UI to the order data collected during the checkout process: